jezzarax/jezzarax.github.io/cv-concise.md

 ## Summary

 A professional with 13 years of industry experience in Data- and AI-driven product development, hands-on expertise and understanding of underlying technology of Cloud&Big Data infrastructure, Python and Rust development stacks.
-I act as a bridge and operate in different roles across various organizational units (teams, departments, chapters).
+I facilitate collaboration between various organizational units to remove silos, bring structural and technological improvements.
 I've hired, formed and led teams up to 9 members as well as drove team incubation and restructuring efforts to reflect structural business changes.

 My experience and interests lie in financial technology as well, currently I pursue a certification in financial and investment analysis to strengthen my competencies in the topic.